osmanbrkan/VocaVerse/README.md

 # VocaVerse
-A word learning game mobile application we developed for children
+A word learning game, android mobile application we developed.